keverw/HTTPRequest/readme.md

 #HTTPRequest#

-*DO NOT USE, NOT READY*

-A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for client side and Serverside(Node.js) Javascript.
+A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for clientside and Serverside(Node.js) Javascript.
+Major thanks to [node-XMLHttpRequest](https://github.com/driverdan/node-XMLHttpRequest) for giving us a XMLHttpRequest Object, that really helps make this both client/server.

+## Setup##

+To set up HTTPRequest on your Node.js server use npm.

+	npm install {ADD TO NPM LATER!}

+If you want to use HTTPRequest on the client-side (browser), just include HTTPRequest.js into your page.

+	<script type='text/javascript' src='HTTPRequest.js'></script>

 ##request##
 `request(url, parameters, callback)`